Wang Xiang

-Wang Xiang (184 – 30 April 268), courtesy name Xiuzheng, was a Chinese politician who lived through the late Eastern Han dynasty (25–220), the Three Kingdoms period (220–280), and the early Western Jin dynasty (266–316) of China.
+Wang Xiang (Note: not to be confused with the Cao Wei official who took part in the compilation of Huanglan) (184 – 30 April 268), courtesy name Xiuzheng, was a Chinese politician who lived through the late Eastern Han dynasty (25–220), the Three Kingdoms period (220–280), and the early Western Jin dynasty (266–316) of China.
 He served in the highest positions in the government, including Minister of Works (司空) and Grand Commandant (太尉) in the Cao Wei state during the Three Kingdoms period, and Grand Protector (太保) during the Western Jin dynasty.
 He was also one of The Twenty-four Filial Exemplars.

 Family background

 Wang Xiang's ancestor was Wang Ji (王吉), who served as a Counsellor Remonstrant (諫議大夫) in the Western Han dynasty.
 His grandfather, Wang Ren (王仁), served as the Inspector (刺史) of Qing Province in the Eastern Han dynasty.
 His uncle, Wang Rui (王叡; died 189), served as the Inspector of Jing Province and was killed by the warlord Sun Jian.

 Wang Xiang's father, Wang Rong (王融), turned down offers to serve in the government and remained a commoner throughout his life.
 Wang Xiang's mother, Lady Xue (薛氏), was from Gaoping County (高平縣; northwest of present-day Weishan County, Shandong).
 She presumably died early as Wang Rong took a second wife, Lady Zhu (朱氏), who bore him another son, Wang Lan (王覽).